gradle/gradle/design-docs/continuous-delivery-for-c-plus-plus.md

 - When creating a Visual Studio project for a native binary, create configurations for all buildable variants that differ only in `buildType` and `targetPlatform`.
     - This prevents any problems where a partial graph will result in breaking existing solutions that use the same projects: the same visual studio project is always produced given a particular native binary.
+    - If multiple platform variants would not be differentiated based on architecture (Visual Studio 'platform), then include platform name in configuration name.
 - Visual studio project files will live with Gradle project that owns the relevant component.

 ### Test Cases